 Dr Shamji’s research has resulted in multiple peer-reviewed publications in high impact journals in the field of Allergy.
 His publications in the Journal of Allergy and Clinical Immunology have been selected as editor’s choice.
 He has written two book chapters on mechanisms and biomarkers of AIT (Allergens and Allergen Immunotherapy: Subcutaneous, Sublingual, and Oral, Fifth Edition, CRC press).

-He is one of the Module 3 lead for the 4thyear Respiratory science course and an active member of Staff-Student Liaison Group (SSLG).
+He is one of the Module 3 leads for the 4thyear Respiratory science course and an active member of Staff-Student Liaison Group (SSLG).
 He lectures on a postgraduate course (MSc Molecular Medicine and MSc Immunology course).
 He also teaches basic science to specialist registrars (SpRs) trainees in Allergy through lectures and workshops.
-He mentors supervises, and motivates PhD, M.Sc., B.Sc. and UROP students within the Allergy & Clinical immunology section.
+He mentors, supervises and motivates PhD, M.Sc., B.Sc. and UROP students within the Allergy & Clinical immunology section.
 He also informs mentees of relevant resources available within the college.
-He has been nominated by the Postgraduate office (NHLI) and supervisors to examine for the Early and Late Stage review for PhD student at Imperial College London (4 students).
+He has been nominated by the Postgraduate office (NHLI) and supervisors to examine for the Early and Late Stage review for PhD students at Imperial College London (4 students).
 He has served as an international PhD examiner during a public defence in Aarhus, Denmark (June 2015), Ghent, Belgium (Feb 2018) and Rotterdam Netherlands (June 2018).

 Dr Shamji chairs an EAACI-funded task force on biomarkers for monitoring allergen immunotherapy consisting of 17 international expert members who are leaders in the field of immunotherapy.
-The aim of the task force is to achieve a consensus on potential surrogate biomarkers that can be used in clinical trials to monitor efficacy of AIT in individual patients.
-In recognition of his expertise in the field of allergen immunotherapy mechanisms/biomarker, he has been invited to speak at plenary, keynote, symposia and expert discussion sessions and workshops at the European Academy Allergy and Clinical Immunology (EAACI), American Academy Asthma Allergy and Immunology (AAAAI) and the British Society of Allergy and Clinical Immunology as well as industry-sponsored meetings.
+The aim of the task force is to achieve a consensus on potential surrogate biomarkers that can be used in clinical trials to monitor the efficacy of AIT in individual patients.
+In recognition of his expertise in the field of allergen immunotherapy mechanisms/biomarkers, he has been invited to speak at plenary, keynote, symposia and expert discussion sessions and workshops at the European Academy Allergy and Clinical Immunology (EAACI), American Academy Asthma Allergy and Immunology (AAAAI) and the British Society of Allergy and Clinical Immunology as well as industry-sponsored meetings.